Vyral/joshua-holt/_posts/2021-08-24-the-cost-of-waiting-to-buy.md

 ---
 layout: post
-title: The Costs of Waiting To Buy
+title: The Cost of Waiting To Buy
 date: 2021-08-24 19:13:45
 tags:
   - Home Buyer Tips